Arturo Frondizi: Overthrow

 Tradition indicated that the oath was taken on the Bible, but due to the urgency and the lack of a Bible in the offices of the Court, the decision was made to take the oath on the text of the Constitution.
 Immediately afterwards Guido burst into tears and embraced Oyhanarte, asking that he not be considered a "traitor to his party or the people."
 Villegas Basavilbaso for his part said - expressing his objections -: "We can say, like Cicero, that we have saved the Republic by violating the law."
 It was Colombres who replied: "Cicero is wrong, because whoever saves the Republic can never be breaking a law."

+The formal statement announcing the transfer of power, issued by Jorge Garrido, the General Notary of the Government of the Nation, stated that the Executive Branch was vacant "due to the de facto dismissal of the previous president," without mentioning Frondizi by name, and that Guido assumed the presidency "permanently."
+The declaration also noted that the signing took place "in the presence of the Commanders-in-Chief of the Armed Forces," the same men who had arrested and were still holding the constitutional president captive at the naval base on Martín García Island.
+The presidential staff and sash, symbolizing command, were handed over to Guido by Garrido.